department-of-veterans-affairs/va.gov-team/products/ask-va/design/Strategy/Check the status of your question.md

 We hypothesized that adding a link to sign in, for users who authenticated when they submitted their original inquiry, could help.
 However, there are questions around this design:

 - Would it be helpful for them to move from the search result to the actual details of their question—even if the VA hasn't responded?
-- Would having a link near the search be more helpful than having to scroll back to the "Sing in or create an account" or  "Sign in" buttons?
+- Would having a link near the search be more helpful than having to scroll back to the "Sign in or create an account" or  "Sign in" buttons?
 - Does the description below the status help a submitter know a response does not have an answer.
 The description for the ``Solved`` status is the only one giving that information and next steps (reply or ask a new question).